deepdiffs/gocrud/README.md

  | GET    | `/items/{id}` | Retrieve an item by ID              |
  | PUT    | `/items/{id}` | Update an item                      |
  | DELETE | `/items/{id}` | Delete an item                      |

+All endpoints require the `X-API-Key` header for authentication.

 ## Integration Tests